poly-rabbotics/website/README.md

-# website
+# Website
-This is a side project in which we hand-code a website together
+This is a side project in which we hand-code a website together.